 Religion as a Complement to Spirituality

-Though there is a role for “religion” in our society, it is very different from what comprises “spirituality”; and in fact, it is possible to be religious without being spiritual or being spiritual without being religious.
+Introduction: Though there is a role for “religion” in our society, it is very different from what comprises “spirituality”; and in fact, it is possible to be religious without being spiritual or we can be spiritual without being religious.
 Religion and spirituality can work well together when the focus of the gathering place we attend supports the development of our personal relationship with Christ (Spirit within us).
-It is also critical to our growth and spiritual health to choose an organization that embraces our Freedom in Christ while encouraging us to walk in mercy while reaching for Grace (Spirit) as a way of life.
+So if we find ourselves looking for fellowship or a “home church,” it is critical to our growth and spiritual health to choose an organization that embraces our Freedom in Christ while encouraging us to walk in mercy while reaching for Grace (Spirit) as a way of life.

 This lesson will look at both religion and spirituality as well as discuss what happens when people confuse religion for spirituality, often thinking that their “religious performance,” (i.e. following all of the practices of their group) represents all there is to being spiritual.